bulgantamiri/fibostackclient/doc/source/cli/command-objects/catalog.rst

 catalog
 =======

-A **catalog** lists OpenStack services that are available on the cloud.
+A **catalog** lists fibostack services that are available on the cloud.
 Applicable to Identity v2 and v3

-.. autoprogram-cliff:: openstack.identity.v3
+.. autoprogram-cliff:: fibostack.identity.v3
    :command: catalog *